CGIBIFE/FEInterview/README.md

 ## Run in browser
     * npm start - To build and run on browser
     * npm test  - Jasmine test
-    * Note - During runtime sometime I faced the buildwebpack cli issue in my issue.
-If you faced the same please replace and use the webpack cli dependecy folder available in GIT

 ## Things to Highlight
     * Developed using Typescript, Angular 1.6 component support moving towards Angular 2, Web Components